Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Methods

 \subsection{Deep Learning Solution for RTE}

-In the real-world data collection process, it is impossible and also not feasible to measure downwelling, upwelling, and atmospheric transmission as well as the temperature and emissivity for every pixel.
-Besides, the data calibration and the pixel alignment with ground measurements always have a margin of error.
-The proposed network fully exploits multi-scan geometric information, the physical relationship among different radiative components in \Eq{equ:simpRTE}, and the observed at-sensor total radiance to achieve atmospheric characterization and target detection without any meteorological data.
+The proposed network introduces this causality into the network structure to understand how different radiative components and geometric factors rely on each other and contribute together towards the at-sensor total radiance.
+The network fully exploits multi-scan geometric information, the physical relationship among different radiative components in \Eq{equ:simpRTE}, and the observed at-sensor total radiance to achieve atmospheric characterization and target detection without any meteorological data.
 To be more specific, the pixel-wise available information in BH hyperspectral images only includes: 1) the pixel and sensor's temporal coordinates, 2) the observed range and angle between the pixel and the sensor, and 3) total radiance received at the sensor for the pixel.